limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 > Neo: I know Kung-Fu
 > Morpheus: Show me

 To tackle this challenge, you'll need all the reverse engineering big guns such as IDA Freeware v7.0, Visual Studio 2017 Community Edition, x64dbg, and Debugging Tools for Windows, also known as WinDbg.
 The instructions to install, configure, and use them is beyond the scope of this write-up.
-Having said that, here are the links that have helped me:
+Nonetheless, here are the links that have helped me:

 + [Windows Driver Kit documentation](https://docs.microsoft.com/en-us/windows-hardware/drivers/index)
 + [64-bit Device Driver Development](http://mcdermottcybersecurity.com/articles/64-bit-device-driver-development)